zwallace425/autocuration/README.md

 with runs of the pipeline and left in the same folder.

 Along with autocuration, as key component of this pipeline is saving a pre-computed alignment of the inputted query sequence.
-This MAFFT alignment will get saved ONLY IF the sequence passed the ambiguity stage of curation and had no insertions.
+This MAFFT alignment will get saved ONLY IF the sequence had no insertions.
 This pre-computed alignment is saved in 'outputs' as 'ACCESSION_aligned.fasta'.

 ## Profile Alignments, Lookup Table, and Boundary File